How to Split Rent Fairly as a Couple

 Step 2: Choose a rent-splitting method

-Equal split (50/50) → best when incomes are similar
+50/50 split → best when incomes and space usage are similar

-Income-based split → best when earnings differ
+Income-based split → best when partners earn different amounts

 Step 3: Apply the split clearly